KeystoneScience/curved-piano-keys/README.md

 # Piano Keys React Component

-`curved-piano-keys` renders a full piano keyboard that hugs any SVG path.
-It started as a portfolio experiment and is now packaged for anyone to drop into their own projects.
+`curved-piano-keys` renders a full piano keyboard that hugs any SVG path for a fun love of music

 ## Features